Do people speak up in your meetings? Do they feel safe enough to take a risk to speak up or to disagree?

 Team leaders want people to speak up in meetings; you want them to voice their concerns and share important data that could affect team decisions.
 Team members need to feel comfortable, and safe, in order to speak up.
 That means that they won’t fear recrimination, or other people shutting them down or belittling their concern.
 The foundation for this is that the team has to have a sense of shared purpose, “we’re all in this together”, and that everyone has something valuable to contribute to the conversation.
 It’s the leader’s task to get the team to generate that sense of shared purpose, and to encourage full participation.
 Here are 5 key tips for getting people to speak up.

 - Get everyone’s voice in the room at the outset.
+Speaking early on makes it more likely that someone will speak up later.
 Go around the group and ask a check-in question, such as “What’s a recent accomplishment you’d like to share” or “What stakeholder have you made a good connection with – and how did you do that?”

 - In addition to that, ask a question that involves feelings, such as “How are you feeling about our current project?” or “What difficult challenge are you facing?”
 Feelings are data, and sharing them helps build the team’s emotional intelligence – a resource that helps teams operate more effectively, in service of making better decisions.
 We err in thinking that we make decisions rationally on the basis of data alone.
 In fact, our feelings play a critical role in our decision making – so it’s important to share them.